-Transit Oriente d Corridors (TOC) Maximum Outside of T de of TOC Maximum within TOC Minimum within 1/8 Mile of TOC Minimum within /4 Mile of TOC 22 du/ac 22 du/ac Up to 175 du/ac withi the Downtown CRA n Up to 175 du/ac within the Downtown CRA 7 du∕ac 5 du/ac Up to 75 du/ac in RAC IAC outside of the Downtown CRA or Up to 75 du/ac in RAC or IAC outside of the Downtown CRA ict or Special Public Interest (SPI) Di ar to centerline of designated TOC strict Requirements ntensity (Maximum Flo or Area Ratio (FAR)) Develop ment Area Central City Urban Development Area Suburban Development Area Downtown CRA 3.00 FAR 2.00 FAR 1.50 FAR Not Applicable ≥35% of the total I. Residential uses lo As community gate allowed as part of a low nter, or some other activity or mix o AC may be used for medium- or high cated above the first floor of non-res eways, light industrial or warehouse mixed use development and shall co n-density residential uses. sidential uses shall not count aga uses as allowed in the City's I- omprise no more than 30 percer ainst the 35% limit.
-1 zoning district shall only l Development Criteria exist in the four quadrants of the inte erchange. - Central City TSA, Urban Developmer It Area and Suburban Area.
-Typical IAC Size: Central City TSA, Urban Development Area and Suburban Area.
-30 or more acres Typical Square Footage: 250,000 to 1,000,000 square feet.
-Minimum Population Served: 150,000 or more 150,000 or more Interchange of a limited access highway, with an arterial or collector road.
+Transit Oriente d Corridors (TOC) Maximum Outside of T OC Maximum within TOC 1 Minimum within 1/8 Mile of TOC ^{1,2} Minimum within 1⁄4 Mile o TOC ^{1,2} 22 du/ac 22 du/ac Up to 175 du/ac with the Downtown CRA in Up to 175 du/ac within the Downtown CRA 7 du∕ac 5 du/ac Up to 75 du/ac in RAC IAC outside of the Downtown CRA or Up to 75 du/ac in RAC or IAC outside of the Downtown CRA rict or Special Public Interest (SPI) Di lar to centerline of designated TOC strict Requirements ntensity (Maximum Flo oor Area Ratio (FAR)) Develop ment Area Central City Urban Development Area Suburban Development Area Downtown CRA 3.00 FAR 2.00 FAR 1.50 FAR Not Applicable density residential c • ≥35% of the total • Residential uses lo • As community gat allowed as part of a ented toward a single tourist or oth enter, or some other activity or mix o AC may be used for medium- or high ocated above the first floor of non-res eways, light industrial or warehouse mixed use development and shall co exist in the four quadrants of the inte of uses appropriate to an interchan n-density residential uses.
+Sidential uses shall not count aga e uses as allowed in the City's I- comprise no more than 30 percer ange location. ainst the 35% limit.
+1 zoning district shall only l Development Criteria • 5 Location Criteria: Central City TSA, Urban Developmer nt Area and Suburban Area.
+Typical IAC Size: 30 or more acres Typical Square Footage: 250,000 to 1,000,000 square feet.
+Minimum Population Served: 150,000 or more Access: 150,000 or more Interchange of a limited access highway, with an arterial or collector road.
 Shared access plan is required for IAC uses to limit driveways near interchange.
 At or connected to one or more quadrants of a limited access roadway interchange.
 The above generalized criteria tend to apply to the entire Interchange Area including all four quadrants of an interchange, rather than individual parcels within or quadrants of the interchange.
-Therefore, acreage and square footage for some new IAC areas may be much smaller initially as new or re-development opportunities act as catalysts for the re-designation
+Therefore, acreage and square footage for some new IAC areas may be much smaller initially as new or re-development opportunities act as catalysts for the re-designation of properties to the IAC land use category.